 Think you’ll find leprechauns in Ireland?
 Think again.
-Despite what the world may think, Ireland doesn’t have any little green men, nor does it have a pot of gold at the end of every rainbow.
+Despite what the world may think, Ireland doesn’t have any little green people, nor does it have a pot of gold at the end of every rainbow.
 Whether it’s your first or tenth time to Ireland, avoid these common misconceptions!

 1. The Irish drink all the time

 Contrary to popular belief, the Irish are not drunk all the time.
 It’s true: you can’t visit Ireland without throwing back a few pints at a pub, but there’s no evidence to show that the Irish drink any more than their UK or European counterparts.
-In fact, Ireland comes in at seventh for how much beer they drink per capita, behind countries like Czech Republic, Austria and Germany.
+In fact, Ireland comes in at seventh for how much beer they drink per capita, behind countries like Czech Republic, Austria, and Germany.

 2. They created the term “luck of the Irish”